 Search for the Kentville Pumpkin People

 Every October the streets of Kentville are filled with pumpkin people.
 In 2020 there were over 300 pumpkin people around the town dressed up for the theme of Fables, Folklore & Fantasy.
 There were aliens, Trekkies, characters from Star Wars, dragons, a king and queen, and even Goldilocks and the three bears.
 Jump in the car and see if you can find them all.
+For 2023 the pumpkin people will be on display from October 7th to 29th.
+The theme this year is “Under the Sea” and should be a real treat of unique nautical creations.

 Visit a Tasting Room

-There are 12 vineyards and wineries in the Annapolis Valley and pretty much all of them have tasting rooms.
+There are over 12 vineyards and wineries in the Annapolis Valley and pretty much all of them have tasting rooms.
 Visit your favourite or stop in to enjoy wines from a vineyard you haven’t tried before.
 All of the tasting rooms also have their wine available for purchase.
 Enjoy a few samples or stop and select a flight of wines to enjoy.
 Popular in Nova Scotia is Tidal Bay which is the provinces own appellation and not to be missed.
 Always be sure to drink responsibly and have a designated driver.

 Take a Wine Tour